The best general ledger software includes:

 General ledger software provides a complete record of the financial management of a business, including the transactional records and the account structure used to organize these entries into meaningful financial information.
 A general ledger is the core of your accounting ledger, as all entries from other applications flow into the general ledger.
 This financial information becomes critical to your business decision-making.

-General ledger functionality is also found as a primary function in accounting systems.
+General ledger functionality is also found as a primary function in accounting software.
 The general ledger will summarize the organization’s financial accounts which accounts payable and accounts receivable.
 Some of the main accounting items tracked in a general ledger include assets, liabilities, capital, revenues, and expenses.
 General ledger software gives your business the ability to create the company’s financial statements, such as income statements and balance sheets.

 Bookkeeping at small businesses can be accomplished with general ledger software for simple data entry, basic financial reporting, or a desire to add subledgers to their Excel spreadsheets.
 CPAs and accountants may use general ledger software that was developed for accounting firms for the purpose of creating trial balances.
-Larger businesses may look to ERP software that provides a full business management suite, which will include a general ledger accounting module within its financial management section.
+Larger businesses may look to an ERP program that provides a full business management suite, which will include a general ledger accounting module within its financial management section.

 A general ledger software will help control your accounts and better organize your sub-account structure.
 It will also enhance your reporting and streamline any company consolidation that is needed.
 Some of the other key benefits of general ledger software include: